NH ( patient)

 Amicapsil-SCI and acute and chronic wounds, pressure ulcers and burns

-Amicapsil-SCI can heal and close acute and chronic wounds, pressure ulcers and burns in SCI-persons.
+Amicapsil-SCI can heal-to-closure close acute and chronic wounds, pressure ulcers and burns in SCI-persons.
 It is important to start treatment as soon as possible if a wound appears: the sooner treatment starts, the quicker the healing, the less Amicapsil is needed, and the lower the risk of developing osteomyelitis.
-Therefore, if you have a wound and worry about osteomyelitis start treatment immediately - DO NOT wait for diagnostic tests for osteomyelitis: Osteomyelitis may develop while you are waiting for the test results and none of the existing diagnostic techniques are accurate.
+Therefore, if you have a wound and worry about osteomyelitis start treatment immediately – DO NOT wait for diagnostic tests for osteomyelitis: Osteomyelitis may develop while you are waiting for the test results and none of the existing diagnostic techniques are accurate.

-Wound extending towards the bone, where it may cause osteomyelitis if not stopped in time. | Wound treated with Amicapsil.
+Wound treated with Amicapsil.
 Clinical findings have shown that Amicapsil can treat acute and chronic wounds, pressure ulcers and burns.
-In a clinical trial, the closure rate was 100% if used correctly and before osteomyelitis developed. |
+In a clinical trial, the closure rate was 100% if used correctly and before osteomyelitis developed.

 Osteomyelitis development